1. What is a demand charge?

 - Compare appliance energy ratings and base purchases on long-term use cost, not just the initial purchase price.

-If you would like to compare your current energy invoice with Next Business Energy, please upload your bill here and we will perform a free, Next Business Energy cost comparison for you.
+If you would like to compare your current energy invoice with Next Business Energy, simply upload your bill here and we will perform a free, Next Business Energy cost comparison for you.